28 May Dry Needling or Acupuncture – What is the difference?

 Actually surprisingly a lot and a little all at the same time!
 Confusing much!

 Dry needling is a term that was derived in the early 1940s by a technique developed by Janet Travell and David Simons.
 Dry needling initially was the injection of substance such as orticosteroids, saline solution and analgesics into sites of trigger Points which are essentially a site of irritation within the muscle fibre which can form a knot or small area of muscle tightness, pain or contraction.
-Dry needling now mostly uses filiform needles commonly used in Acupuncture.
+Dry needling now mostly uses filiform needles commonly used in Acupuncture but often a larger gauge.

 Did you know that Dry needling is also a small subpart of Acupuncture.
 More about that later.